 12). pruchlais - den or cave, according to Am Faclair Beag ( faclair.com ).
 This word is likely related to brugh - "broch", although the formation of the word pruchlais may imply other information coded into the word's syllables.

 16). sgailp - den or cave, according to Am Faclair Beag ( faclair.com ).
 Unknown etymology.
+Perhaps connected to Orkney Scots gloup for a geo-like coastal feature, and perhaps related to English "gulp" as in to swallow.

 17). cuta - a short log (2)